cwilson58/ENSE374-Pulaski/README.md

 # Technologies used

-HTML5, CSS3, Node.js, express, ejs, mongoDb, bootstrap
+HTML5, CSS3, Node.js, express, ejs, mongoDb,passport, bootstrap

+# Install Instructions

+Once the repo has been pulled, open a terminal and naviagte into the ejs-eg directory.
+Once there, run the following: npm init npm i express ejs mongoose passport passport-local passport-local-mongoose express-session dotenv ensure mongo is running in a seperate terminal
+Then, run: node makeDb.js
+If there are errors run

 # MVP 1